 Although we do approach the Second Coming with fear and trembling, we also have the comfort and reassurance of our loving Father that the new life in the world to come will be the one that fulfils a far greater destiny than anything the material world can offer.
-St. Ephrem reflects on this using the same parable of the Rich Man and Lazarus:

-And may I learn how much I will then have received

-From that parable of the Rich Man Who did not even give to the poor man The leftovers from his banquet;

-And may I see Lazarus,

-Grazing in Paradise,

-And look upon the Rich Man, In anguish,

-So that the might of justice outside May cause me fear, But the breath of grace within

-May bring me comfort ("The Hymns on Paradise" 7.27; Ephrem 1990:
+St. Ephrem reflects on this using the same parable of the Rich Man and Lazarus, giving hope to those who choose to be like Christ in this present life, and a comfort as we pray for our departed ones who had "died with hope" in God.
+And may I learn how much I will then have received From that parable of the Rich Man Who did not even give to the poor man The leftovers from his banquet; And may I see Lazarus, Grazing in Paradise, And look upon the Rich Man, In anguish, So that the might of justice outside May cause me fear, But the breath of grace within May bring me comfort ("The Hymns on Paradise" 7.27; Ephrem 1990: 129)